arizvisa/ida-minsc/docs/static/tagging.rst

 This implies that :py:func:`database.tag` is used to tag a specific address belonging to a function's contents or a global, whereas :py:func:`function.tag` is used to tag the function itself.
-Examples of this is demonstrated at :ref:`tag-examples`.
+This is demonstrated at :ref:`tag-examples`.

 When executing either of these tag functions, there are 4 variations of each of them.
 The first variations is when only a tag name is provided.
 This